-Meet the Metals: When you look at a piece of jewelry your eye is immediately drawn to the colorful gemstones and the eclectic designs it is set in.
-However, one of the most important aspects of a jewel is the metal it is wrought in.
+When you look at a piece of jewelry, your eye is immediately drawn to the colorful gemstones and the eclectic designs it is set in.
+However, one of the most important aspects of jewelry is the metal it is wrought in.
 Metals are not only responsible for keeping up the structural integrity of a jewel, they also heighten its beauty.

-Some precious metals are considered so scintillating that the entire jewel is created exclusively with metal, without any embellishments.
+Some precious metals are so scintillating that other than the metal itself, you don’t need other any embellishments.
 Here is an introduction to some of the most important metals in the jewelry industry:

 1. Gold